hdurgam15/ETL-Pipeline-for-Healthcare-Interoperability/presentation.md

 Working on the same code at the same time caused merge conflicts in Git.
 We solved this by using separate branches for each feature and doing code reviews before merging.

-### Resources Processed
-Our pipeline successfully processed:
-- 5 patients
-- 12 medical conditions
-- 5 blood pressure observations
-- 5 medical procedures
-- 5 HL7 v2 messages

-About 70% of the records we worked with had complete data.
-Another 25% had partial data that we could still process.
-Only 5% had to be skipped due to missing critical information.

 ### Lessons We Learned

 **Test each component separately**